michelle-BUPT/TrainSystem/README.md

 3. To run the Identification using the commandline: java Identification.
 4. When you open the system, you'll meet a identification process required for administrator, you can also get in through the traller entry (The default user name is "Username" and password is "Password").
 5. Other operations please follow the user manual.
+## Description
+### Introduction
+This is a system designed for the company to manage its tourist train journey.
+According to requirements, we designed severeal functions for different groups of users--administrator, driver and passenger.